AltCampus/css-in-detail/README.md

   }
 ```

-I am not going in details of relative lengths here, just introducing you with all these types of relative units.
+We are not going in details with relative lengths here, just an introducing to all types of relative units.
 But yeah, we will discuss all these relative units in detail once we reach to responsive web design part in HTML & CSS.
 So mostly relative lengths are used to make the layout responsive for every device.

 ## Answer the following questions